swcarpentry/DEPRECATED-boot-camps/3b-VersionControlRemote/Readme.md

 For illustration, let's imagine that, suddenly, each of the developers on the UofCSCBC2012 code would like to welcome visitors in a language other than English.
-Since we're all from so many different nations and speak so many languages, there will certainly be disagreements about what to say instead of "Welcome."
+Since we're all from so many different places and speak so many languages, there will certainly be disagreements about what to say instead of "Welcome."

-I, for example, am from Texas, so I'll push (to the upstream repository) my own version of the Welcome on line 2 of readme.rst.
+I, for example, am from Texas, so I'll push (to the upstream repository) my own version of Welcome on line 2 of Readme.md.

-You, however will want to replace the english word Welcome with an equivalent word that you prefer (willkommen, bienvenido, benvenuti, etc.).
+You may speak another language, however, and may want to replace the english word Welcome with an equivalent word that you prefer (willkommen, bienvenido, benvenuti, etc.).

 You'll want to start a new branch for development.
 It's a good convention to think of your master branch as the "production branch,"